 Frequently Asked Questions:

-Yes!
-Finmo is licenced and regulated by the FCA – Financial Conduct Authority (Reference Number: 800637).
-This licence allows Finmo to automatically connect with your bank so when you make a transaction with your bank, the information is routed to Finmo.
-The important thing to note here is that Finmo’s licence only allows us to view your transactions.
+Finmo is regulated by the FCA – Financial Conduct Authority (Reference Number: 800637).
+Finmo automatically connects with your bank so when you make a transaction with your bank, the information is routed to Finmo.
+The important thing to note here is that Finmo has a read-only view to your transactions.
 We can’t actually do anything within your bank account.
 In short: we have no capability to create payments, affect changes or move money in any way.

 What if I want to disconnect?